nsinorov/SoftUniMainPath/CSharp - Advanced/C# OOP/Reflection and Attributes - Exercise/CommandPattern/README.md

      HelloCommand - The result from its execution should be: $"Hello, {args[0]}".
     ExitCommand - It should exit the program and return null.

+### Create a Command Interpreter Interface

+Create a command interpreter interface ICommandInterpreter, which contains a method Read(string args).